RaymWong/infineon-kits-cls/psoc62-optiga-cls/README.md

 **To subscribe to the MQTT topic with the AWS IoT MQTT client**

-1. Sign in to the [AWSIoT console](https://console.aws.amazon.com/iotv2/).
+1. Sign in to the [AWS IoT console](https://console.aws.amazon.com/iotv2/).
 2. In the navigation pane, choose **Test** toopen the MQTT client.
 3. In **Subscription topic**, enter **iotdemo/topic/#**, and then choose **Subscribe to topic**.